 Next, it is time to assign products to your shipping classes.

-You can assign products, one by one or multiple products at once, to your shipping class.
+You can assign products to your shipping class in two ways:

 Go to Products > All Products from your dashboard.
 Select all the products (tick the box beside them) you want to assign to any shipping class.